carlosbravoa/Coral-TPU/README.md

 Examples for playing with the [coral edge TPU accelerator](https://coral.withgoogle.com/tutorials/accelerator/).

 **Update July 2019.
 It works smoothly in Raspberry pi4.
-There is a small modification needed in the edgeTPU installation script and the steps needed for linking the edge_tpu lib**
+There is a small modification needed in the edgeTPU installation script and the steps needed for linking the edge_tpu lib [Instructions here](install-edgetpu-rpi4.md)**

 These examples are a demonstration for object recognition and image classification in real time, using CORAL EDGE TPU, using a coninuous streaming from a camera (different from the base examples, where they just classify static images) and drawing the results in realtime on the screen.